-Are you a young adult looking to engage in meaningful service and connect with the Jewish young adult community in Baltimore?
+Are you in your 20’s or 30’s and looking to engage in meaningful service and connect with the Jewish young adult community in Baltimore?
 Look no further than Repair the World!
-Repair the World is a national organization that is working in partnership with Jewish Volunteer Connection (JVC) to engage millennials in meaningful service projects.
-We are dedicated to learning about and making a difference in the areas of education equity and food justice in Baltimore, as well as much more!
-We work closely with local nonprofits to create service projects to empower both the communities we serve, as well as the volunteers who work with us.
-We establish connections between young adults through both educational and social programming.
+Repair the World is a national organization that is working in partnership with Jewish Volunteer Connection (JVC) to engage millennials in hands on volunteering and learning about social justice issues.
+We work closely with local nonprofits to create service and educational projects to empower both the communities we serve, as well as the volunteers who work with us.
 Repair the World and JVC strongly believe that service is a key pillar of Jewish life – if you are interested in making it a part of your life, check out our upcoming events or contact us!

 For more information, feel free to call or email us!

 We want to hear what you think of Repair the World Baltimore!
 Tell us on our feedback form.

 Repair the World Relaunches in Baltimore (Jewish Times)